 How is a laparoscopic hernia performed?

 Usually, the patient doesn’t feel a thing while the surgery is performed.
 A video camera is connected to the instrument to get a detailed inside view of a hernia and the area that needs to be repaired.
-Before this, the abdomen is inflated with the help of carbon dioxide.
+Before this, the abdomen is inflated with the help of carbon monoxide.
 A mesh is placed inside the abdomen to fix the defects of the abdominal wall and strengthen the weakened tissue of the abdomen.
 Once the procedure is done, the incisions that are made in the abdomen is closed with the help of surgical tapes.
 The mark of incision disappears within a month.

 Benefits of Laparoscopic Hernia Surgery